 Kari has been writing or editing or translating or teaching–sometimes all at once–since the ’90s.
 She is currently serving as Vice President of the Frederick Chapter of the Maryland Writers’ Association.
+As a freelance writer, she is contributing to a small print newspaper, The Urbana Town Courier.
 Kari is also an active member of SCBWI, attending conferences and writers’ retreats.
 An advocate of lifelong learning, she matriculates in the McDaniel College Master’s Certificate program Writing for Children and Young Adults.
-She is also an annual scholarship judge for Mensa, and a Girl Scout Troop Co-Leader.
+She is also an annual scholarship judge for Mensa, and a local Girl Scout Troop Co-Leader.

 “The man who views the world at 50 the same as he did at 20 has wasted 30 years of his life.” -Muhammad Ali

 Kari is an Air Force veteran, and is happily married to an Air Force retiree.
 The military taught her husband patience, which he exercises on a daily basis.
 Kari wasn’t in the military long enough to learn patience.
 Their daughter, Sequoia, unfortunately takes after her.

 Favorite authors: Bill Bryson, Carl Hiaasen, Jeffrey Archer, Dr. Seuss, Judy Blume

 Favorite picture books: Jeremy Draws a Monster, The Lorax, I Wish That I Had Duck Feet, How Do I Love You (Hallinan), A Good Day.

 Which books most influenced my life: The Forgotten Door, A Wrinkle in Time, The Mixed-Up Files of Basil E Frankweiler, A Walk in the Woods, and the Choose-Your-Own-Adventure series.